HaxeFlixel/flixel-docs/documentation/02_handbook/19-gamepads.html.md

 FLX_NO_GAMEPAD
 ```

-HaxeFlixel includes a [conditional](http://haxeflixel.com/documentation/haxeflixel-conditionals/) to omit using Gamepads for optimization purposes if you are developing for a platform such as mobile or your game just isn't designed for them.
+HaxeFlixel includes a [conditional](http://haxeflixel.com/documentation/haxeflixel-conditionals/) to omit using gamepads for optimization purposes if you are developing for a platform such as mobile or your game just isn't designed for them.